Baking Hermann

 Pressure Cooker

 Using a pressure cooker is a great way to cook legumes from scratch in a matter of minutes.
-They will be much more tender compared to being cooked in an ordinary pan and take a friction of the time and energy, sometimes speeding up the process by 70%.
+They will be much more tender compared to being cooked in an ordinary pan and take a fraction of the time and energy, sometimes speeding up the process by 90%.
 Since pressure cookers vary slightly from manufacturer to manufacturer, please refer to the manual for how to use the one you own.
-For this recipe, I used the Fissler Vitaquick Premium 4.5l.
+Personally, I recommend the Fissler Vitavit Premium 3.5l (or larger).

 It takes about 10 minutes to come to a boil and reach the full pressure and a further 15 minutes until the chickpeas are perfectly cooked.
 So after just 25 minutes your chickpeas are ready and you can release the pressure.
-If you do use a pressure cooker for this recipe, you can deduct 45 minutes of the total cooking time.
+If you do use a pressure cooker for this recipe, you can deduct 1 hour and 15 minutes of the total cooking time.

-Tip: To save even more energy, you can also cook the chickpeas for only 8 minutes and let the cooker cool off entirely before opening it, thereby allowing it to slowly release the pressure by itself.
-This can take around 1 hour and is best done ahead.
+Tips: To save even more energy, you can also cook the chickpeas for only 8 minutes and let the cooker cool off entirely before opening it, thereby allowing it to slowly release the pressure by itself.
+This usually takes around 30 minutes and is therefore best done ahead.

 Ingredients